Team-Failure/TF-OS/README.md

 -reboot Payload

+-Reset parental control

+-Payload Launcher

 # Setup
 1- Download the last release or Pre release

-2-Format your sd card on FAT32 or exFAT and extract contenent of "sd" folder on your sd card.
-Or just drop TF OS's files in the sd card if you dont want to format it
+2- Format your sd card on FAT32 or exFAT and extract contenent of "sd" folder on your sd card.
+Or just drop files in the sd card if you dont want to format it

 3-Put your console into RCM mode or just power on it if your console have a mod chip

 4- (if you are on RCM mode) Start your computer, download and launch "TegraRCMgui" go to tegrarcmgui settings and install drivers, connect your switch at your pc with a cable can transfer data, and,if the program show your console is in RCM mode, select the Payload "hekate..." is in the archive with the folder icon and select "inject payload"

-5- Create an emuNAND:
+5- Make backups and create an emuNAND:

+Backups: Go to hekate settings and select "Backup boot0 and boot1"

-Select "emuMMC", "create emuMMC", "Sd file" and wait (can be take over 10min)
+emuNAND: Select "emuMMC", "create emuMMC", "Sd file" and wait (can be take over 10min)

 6- Launch: